Martin McDonagh: The Leenane Trilogy

+Separated into two trilogies, McDonagh's first six plays are located in and around County Galway, where he spent his holidays as a child.
+McDonagh's first play trilogy is set in Leenane, a small village on the west coast of Ireland.
 The trilogy starts off with The Beauty Queen of Leenane, which is the story of the dysfunctional relationship between a spinster and her domineering mother, during the course of which the former faces her last chance at love, and the latter faces a rather grim end.
 The play was well received on its opening night in Galway in 1996 and was next produced off-Broadway by the Atlantic Theater Company in 1998.
 The play transferred to Broadway in April 1998 and was nominated for a Tony Award for Best Play.

 The second part of the trilogy, A Skull in Connemara, involves a Connemara man who is employed to exhume skeletons in an overcrowded graveyard and he encounters the wife whom he was once accused of killing.
 The play premiered in 1997 at Town Hall Theatre, Galway.
 The play was presented at the Royal Court Theatre (London), and made its US premiere at the A Contemporary Theatre (ACT) in Seattle, Washington in July to August 2000.
 The play ran off-Broadway from January to May 2001 at the Gramercy Theatre, produced by the Roundabout Theatre.

 The final part is titled The Lonesome West, a play involving two brothers bickering in the aftermath of the supposedly accidental fatal shooting of their father.
 The play ran on Broadway in 1999 and received a Tony Award nomination for Best Play in 1999.